Shagshag/prestashop-documentation/AttributeCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Attribute.php line 169
+* This method is defined in [classes/Attribute.php line 169](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Attribute.php#169)

 #### Arguments